Free Consultation

 Relocation and Joint Custody

 Joint custody of children is common in Missouri.
-In this instance, the custody terms will need to be altered if one parent makes the decision to move out of state.
-During the relocation trial, the judge will have to decide which parent will have sole physical custody of the children.
-This will be decided based mainly on what is in the best interest of the children.
-The judge will look at a variety of factors including:
+In this instance, the custody terms must be altered if one parent decides to move out of state.
+During the relocation trial, the judge must decide which parent will have sole physical custody of the children.
+This will be decided based mainly on the children’s best interests.
+The judge will look at a variety of factors, including:

-• The wishes of the child if he or she is mature enough to make reasonable decisions.
+• The child’s wishes if he or she is mature enough to make reasonable decisions.

 • The existing relationship between the child and his or her parents.